axiomiety/axiomiety.github.io/_posts/2016-09-28-code_genetic_algo.md

 To understand *why* this works, picture a series of rectangles next to each other.
 A 'fit' chromosome might have a rectangle of width 10 whereas an unfit one might have a width of just 2.
 Putting those two next to each other we have a rectangle of width 12.
 When generating a number between 0 and 12, there's a 10:2 chance that the number generated will fall within the boundary of the first rectangle.

+Note this only works if fitness is positive (woops).

 ## Putting it all together

 The steps are then as below: